CruelMoney/mod-api-docs/source/index.html.md

 Create and train custom models from your dashboard.
 In the dashboard you can create your own labels, and import data to train the model on.<br>
 The model will work best if you can provide minimum 100 examples for each label you want to detect. <br>

+See a detailed guide on how to create a custom model here: [https://moderationapi.com/blog/custom-classifier-ai-models/](https://moderationapi.com/blog/custom-classifier-ai-models/)

 ## Using a custom model